lukasborawski/bigos/README.md

 ### Boxes

 Most likely this class model is most powerful and complex.
-Follow the all modifires and remember that you can connect all of them.
+Follow the all modifiers and remember that you can connect all of them.

 Main model